Corionis/ELS/artifacts/document/theory.md

 There is the Plex Profile Generator that is included in the ELS distribution.
 It is included primarily because it happens to be the home media system we use.
 It is not an endorsement of any particular product, although Plex is great.

+## ELS and Streaming Media Assets

+ELS is also not specific to home media systems.
+It is a library and title-based system that allows any library to grow across multiple storage devices.
+If you create for YouTube, Tiktok, Instagram, Vimeo, Twitch or your Mom 'n Dad managing and backing-up your work is critical.

+ELS is platform and media independent.
+Libraries and files may be organized in any way that makes sense for your situation.